Camroku/Selups/README.md

 3. Run `node index.js` to start the app.

 ## Chat commands
 Commands are special types of messages that do something other than sending a message.
+They may send system message to indicate the result of that command.
 Commands start with `/`

 | Command | Description | Example |
 | ------- | ----------- | ------- |